21 January, 2007

 (German Course Director) Jorgen gruffly ejects me from the only AC-powered classroom because I'm "here early and next week's IDC hasn't started yet".
 Now I remember how the sweltering humid air in and around my $10/night non-AC room kills my already-weakened powers of concentration and I reconsider the temptations of that AC-powered private house on the small hill behind the pool for $30/night.
 I negotiate with the savvy Lisa Lee down to $25.

 Ahhh....
 Two air-conditioners, and a hard king-size bed.
 The view's nice, once retail-grade security gates lift off sliding glass doors facing the Indian Ocean.
-Although I normally never watch TV, Maria Sharapova is just too ... mouthwatering.
-After salivating at the TV like a zombie for 20 minutes, it's off to find groceries on the $3/day moped.
-Driving on Phuket roads is flowing chaos.
-Don't control.
-Let go, and flow.
+Although I normally never watch TV, the mouthwatering Maria Sharapova is hard to resist.
+After salivating at the TV like a horny zombie for 20 minutes, it's off to find groceries on the $3/day moped.
+Driving Phuket roads is flowing chaos.
+Don't try to control.
+Just let go, and feel/join the flow.

-Rode by truck with Chris-the-Swiss, Lisa Lee, and Kristine (a chain-smoking German with an easy laugh) to Thai dinner at a painfully spicy seafood restaurant 30 minutes from the dive school.
-Biggest tiger prawns I've ever seen.
+Carried by truck with Chris-the-Swiss, Lisa Lee, and Kristine (a chain-smoking German with an easy laugh) to Thai dinner at a painfully spicy seafood restaurant 30 minutes from the dive school.
+Bigger tiger prawns I've never seen.

 Tuesday 23-January:

 Back to waking at (vs. before) dawn.
-Immediately queue "Bicycles and Tricycles" from "The Orb" on the laptop and enjoy a private shower and a newly self-sufficient breakfast of:
+Listening to "Bicycles and Tricycles" from "The Orb" on the laptop, and enjoying a private shower and a newly self-sufficient breakfast of:

 • coffee